 Sumerian loan words were written just as they were written in Sumerian.
 However, it is not (always) possible to decide whether the Sumerian words (word-signs or 'ideograms') used in later (non-Sumerian) times are actually Sumerian in origin or are just later Babylonian notions recorded in anachronistic Sumerian.
 (According to the cuneiform philologist John Heise, Akkadian speakers systematically used the Sumerian language at least to the Old Babylonian Period.
 It was the language of the Akkadian-speaking scholars.)
 Because of the ability of the Sumerian language to express multiple words with the brevity of a single logogram the Sumerian language was later used for either technical or ritual purposes.
 Sumerian logograms offered the advantage of brevity enabling technical terms to be written with a single symbol.
 (A Sumerogram can be symbol (sign) and would mean one word, or compound symbols (signs) - separated by spacings - representing multiple words.)
 A logogram used in an Akkadian text could represent either a loan word from Sumerian or a native Akkadian word.
 Sumerograms did not necessarily represent Sumerian loan words in the Akkadian language.
 Sumerograms were actually read in Akkadian only.
 The Sumerian symbols were used because of their shortness.
 To write the word meaning 'scales' (Akkadian zibanitu(m)), for the constellation Libra, either the single Sumerian logogram RIN could be used or the four Akkadian cuneiform signs zi-ba-ni-tum.
 "Logograms are used in Sumerian to write nominal and verbal roots or words, and in Akkadian as a kind of shorthand to write Akkadian words which would otherwise have to be spelled out using syllabic signs.
 For example, an Akkadian scribe could write the sentence "The king came to his palace" completely syllabically: šar-ru-um a-na e-kal-li-šu il-li-kam.
 He would be just as likely, however, to use the common Sumerian logograms for "king" and "palace" and write instead LUGAL a-na É.GAL-šu il-li-kam.
 (Introduction to Sumerian Grammar by Daniel Foxvog (2011, Page 12))"

 Understandably, logograms were used as short-cuts in order to write faster and save space on a tablet.
 Sumerian word signs were frequently used as technical terms in mathematics and astronomy.
 In some ways the later use of Sumerian in Babylonian texts is somewhat similar to the continued use of Latin in the Middles Ages in Europe (termed 'Classical Latin').
 It was the language of a cultural elite (i.e., the lingua franca).
+Long after the end of the Roman empire, Latin continued in use as the lingua franca of the educated classes, and of law, diplomacy, religion, and university teaching.
 It was a general convention in ancient Mesopotamian scientific texts to use Sumerian word-signs to render Akkadian vocabulary words.
 As such no conclusion can be confidently drawn from the later use of Sumerian terms regarding the time or place of the origin of the content of the texts.
 Also, there are very few original Sumerian tablets containing any significant astronomical references.

 Interestingly, Erica Reiner states (Astral Magic in Babylonia (1995, Page 22)): "Some prayers are written , it appears, in the Sumerian language, but in fact are simple transpositions of Akkadian phraseology into Sumerian words and phrases.
 They may have been recited - as in various rituals - by the priest or exorcist utraque lingua eruditus ('learned in both languages') while the client's prayer was couched in the vernacular, Akkadian."